Drugged Driver Strikes and Kills Woman Walking on US 380 Outside Roswell, New Mexico

 New outlets are reporting that a pedestrian who was walking along US Highway 380 in Lincoln, New Mexico was struck and killed by a drugged driver on July 12, 2017.
 Beverly Bradburry Cline of Kilgore, Texas was walking in the shoulder of the highway when the vehicle driver by Margaret Cano-Sammis left the road and struck Cline causing fatal injuries.
 First Responders pronounced Cline deceased at the scene.
 The driver, Cano-Sammis, admitted to using medicinal marijuana and methadone earlier in the day and was arrested for alleged vehicular homicide.

 Cline’s death could have been avoided.
 But unfortunately it was not, and many other people across New Mexico are injured or killed on highways, interstates, and other roads throughout the state.
-Here at the Mark Caruso, we know that most motor vehicle crashes can be avoided.
+Here at the Caruso Law Offices, we know that most motor vehicle crashes can be avoided.
 Drugged driving accidents are on the rise and result in more fatal collisions than drunk driving.
-If you or a loved one has been injured or killed, call our experienced Roswell car accident attorneys for a FREE consultation by dialing (505) 308-1556.
+If you or a loved one has been injured or killed, call our experienced Roswell car accident attorneys for a FREE consultation by dialing (505) 883-5000.

 This sad news story brings up many interesting legal issues to be discussed.
 All parties are innocent until proven guilty, but this does not mean that there may not be liability to explain.